E — Exhaustion: A Nervous System Perspective | The A–Z of Stress & Anxiety

 How This Fits Within the Mind Works Framework

-Orientation Rather Than Solutions
+Orientation Rather Than Immediate Solutions

-The instinctive response to exhaustion is often to search for fixes.
-Supplements, routines, strategies, and productivity tools quickly come into view.
+The natural response to exhaustion is often to search for solutions.

-Stabilisation comes before optimisation.
-Understanding comes before action.
-When exhaustion is recognised as a nervous system and energy regulation issue, the frame shifts.
-The question becomes less “How do I push through this?” and more “What is my system responding to?”
+When exhaustion is recognised as a nervous system and capacity regulation issue, the internal conversation often changes.
+The question becomes less about pushing through and more about understanding what the system is responding to.

-That shift alone often reduces internal friction.
+That shift alone can reduce internal friction.

 Closing Reflection